Emánuel Moór: Timothy Baxter

-On a scholarship from Winnifred Christie Moór Timothy Baxter, then a student (later a professor) at The Royal Academy of Music, in 1964 wrote Six bagatelles for double Keyboard.
-The work was performed by Jeffery Harris on 24 August 1976 in the Three Choirs Festival in Hereford plus BBC broadcast about the same time.
-Jeffery Harris held the Winnifred Christie Moór Scholarship at the Royal Academy of Music before Timothy Baxter.
-The scholarship stopped, when Winnifred Christie died after an accident in her home.
-Timothy Baxter has also written some arrangements for the instrument because of its interesting possibilities.
-The Six Bagatelles were later arranged for two pianos with a first performance in Arcueille during Festival Erik Satie on 17 May 2013, the birthday of Erik Satie, played by Elsa Sorvari and Viktor Bogino.
-They also in 2013 played the work twice more, one of them in Paris.
-The Bagatelles have since been played a number of times in Denmark.
-They are published by Edition-S.dk and can be found on Timothy Baxter's portrait CD from 2015 played by the pianists Anne Mette Stæhr and Ulrich Stærk.
+Supported by a scholarship from Winifred Christie Moór, the Danish-based British composer Timothy Baxter (1935-2021), then a student (later a professor) at the Royal Academy of Music, wrote his Six Bagatelles for double keyboard in 1964.
+The work was performed by Jeffery Harris on 24 August 1976 at the Three Choirs Festival in Hereford.
+Jeffery Harris held the Winifred Christie Moór Scholarship at the Royal Academy of Music before Timothy Baxter.
+The scholarship stopped, when Winifred Christie died after an accident in her home.
+Baxter also made some arrangements for the instrument because of its interesting possibilities.

+The Six Bagatelles were later arranged for two pianos with a first performance in Arcueille during the Festival Erik Satie on 17 May 2013, played by Elsa Sorvari and Viktor Bogino.
+They played the work twice more in 2013, once in Paris.
+The Bagatelles have since been performed in Denmark, and have been recorded by the pianists Anne Mette Stæhr and Ulrich Stærk.